steevanb/php-collection/README.md

 ### EnumArray

-If you need to store enums in array, you can create a class who extends `Steevanb\PhpTypedArray\EnumArray\AbstractEnumArray`.
+If you need to store enums in array, you can create a class who extends `Steevanb\PhpCollection\EnumArray\AbstractEnumArray`.

 ```php
 class FooEnumArray extends AbstractEnumArray